 Time since rejection.
-The analysis of rejected-after-2 targets that is reported above sheds some light at the course of explanations' activation after rejection.
+The analysis of rejected-after-2 targets that is reported above sheds some light on the course of explanations' activation after rejection.
 However, a potential problem with this analysis is that it confounds the time since rejection and the time of measurement.
 Systematic effects of the time of measurement (e.g., the foreperiod effect or the number of compatible explanations at the point of testing) might thereby drown out the effects of the time since an explanation's rejection.
 Therefore, we conducted an additional analysis in which we compared the different types of rejected targets (rejected-after-2, rejected-after-3, and rejected-after-4) when tested after the fourth symptom.
-An ANOVA with the factor Probe Type (compatible, incompatible, rejected-after-2, rejected-after-3, and rejected-after-4) confirmed that after the fourth symptom, reaction times differed significantly between the Probe Types, F(5, 125) = 5.085, p < .001, $\eta_p^2 = .169$.
-Holm-corrected pair-wise comparisons showed that reactions to compatible targets were faster than reactions to all other probes (p < .04), except for probes rejected after the fourth symptom (p = .172).
+An ANOVA with the factor probe type (compatible, incompatible, foil, rejected-after-2, rejected-after-3, and rejectedafter-4) confirmed that after the fourth symptom, reaction times differed significantly between the probe types, F(5, 125) = 5.085, p < .001, $\eta_p^2 = .169$ .
+Holm-corrected pairwise comparisons showed that reactions to compatible targets were faster than reactions to all other probes (p < .04), except for probes rejected after the fourth symptom (p = .172).
 No other difference reached significance.
-This confirms the prediction that explanations supported by all symptoms receive most activation and suggests that the activation of rejected targets indeed differs depending on the time since rejection.
+This confirms the prediction that explanations supported by all symptoms receive the most activation and suggests that the activation of rejected targets indeed differs depending on the time since rejection.

-Diagnoses
+Diagnoses.
 Again, we assessed accuracy and time for entering the diagnoses at the end of each trial.
-For the analysis of diagnosis times, wrong diagnoses and diagnoses above and below three standard deviations from the mean were excluded (resulting in an exclusion of 2.5% of correct diagnoses).
-The high diagnosis accuracy (95.9%; SD = 3.9) and short time for entering correct diagnoses (574 ms; SD = 264) show that participants could solve the diagnosis task with high performance.
+For the analysis of diagnosis times, wrong diagnoses and diagnoses above and below 3 SDs from the mean were excluded (resulting in an exclusion of 2.5% of correct diagnoses).
+The high diagnostic accuracy (95.9%, SD = 3.9) and short time for entering correct diagnoses (574 ms, SD = 264) show that participants could solve the diagnostic task with high performance.

-Models
+Models.
 Model predictions for the probe reaction times are presented in Figure 3b.
 The associated fits and the diagnostic performance reached by each model are shown in Table 4.
-The model that also produced the best fit in Experiment 1, Model-Number, generalizes best to the probe reaction data of Experiment 2.
-A visual inspection of the model predictions shows that this model predicts the time course of compatible and incompatible probes very well and
+The model that also produced the best fit in Experiment 1, modelnumber, generalizes best to the probe reaction data of Experiment 2.
+A visual inspection of the model predictions shows that this model predicts the time course of compatible and incompatible probes very well and better than the other three models do.
+For